-Many agencies applied for and received early out Voluntary Early Retirement Authority (VERA) and Voluntary Separation Incentive Payments (VSIP) buyout authority for select groups of employees.
-The list is growing and includes; USPS, Department of Agriculture, Government Printing Office (GPO), the Smithsonian Institute, and the Department of Defense.
+Many agencies are applying for Voluntary Early Retirement Authority (VERA) and Voluntary Separation Incentive Payments (VSIP) buyout authority for select groups of employees.
+The list is growing and includes; the Department of the Interior, EPA, and State Department.

 These programs allow federal employees in organizations that are reorganizing or downsizing to offer early outs rather than lay employees off through a Reduction in Force (RIF).
 Agencies find it easier to offer early outs to those who wish to leave than to lay federal employees off.
 Early outs have a larger budget impact over time than RIF's because younger employees, that would be subject to layoffs, generally receive lower pay and benefits than the senior employees that would be eligible for early retirement.

 If you are offered an early out with or without a buyout you need to thoroughly understand the program and its impact on your benefits, pay, and retirement.
 A detailed discussion is provided for each program with links to source data for further research.